openmultiplayer/web/docs/tutorials/colorfix.md

 0xEEEE00FF, 0xEEEE22FF, 0xEEEE44FF, 0xEEEE66FF, 0xEEEE88FF, 0xEEEEAAFF, 0xEEEECCFF, 0xEEEEEEFF
 };
 ```
-Now there is no re-colors, the colors are distributed to the maximum number of slots, the step of color - 34, and the TAB of full server looks like a rainbow!
+Now there are no duplicated colors, the colors are distributed to the maximum number of slots, the step of color - 34, and the TAB of full server looks like a rainbow!